My Unfiltered Opinions

 On Parenthood

-My parents want me to marry and have a kid, like it's just the natural order of things.
+My parents want me to marry a man and have a kid, though yeah i do want a bisexual/polysexual/omnisexual/pansexual (of preference) husband, (and i'd like to date a girl someday even if i never liked one romantically and i'm bisexual homormantic) like it's just the natural order of things.
 Like I'm supposed to accept it, smile, and play along because "that's life."
 But here's the truth: If I ever had a kid, I wouldn't love them.
 Not in the way a parent is supposed to.

 The baby would just exist: a thing that happened to me, not something I wanted.
 A responsibility thrown into my lap, something I'd have to deal with, not something I'd cherish.
 Sure, I can take care of someone else's kid for a while.
 Feed them, watch them, make sure they don't get hurt.
 But actual emotional attachment?
 That's not in me.
 I don't like kids, I don't feel anything deep for them, and I never will.